Vision-Based Mobile App GUI Testing: A Survey: Automation-Assisted Manual GUI Testing

+Test report analysis is a crucial phase in the GUI testing process, involving detailed examination and interpretation of test results, error information, coverage data, and other relevant metrics.
 Before the rise of the application of CV technology, the analysis of test reports by testers mostly stayed at the text level.
-For example, Feng \etal \cite{feng2015test} propose DivRisk, which uses NLP technology to extract keywords from test reports, constructs a keyword vector model, and calculates the risk vector to predict the failure risk of the test.
-And since text information is the main body of most test reports, even in recent years, the research on text information has never ceased.
-Chen \etal \cite{chen2021effective} propose a model called RCSE, which encodes the description information of test reports at the sentence level, and calculates the similarity between test reports according to the feature similarity of the described sentences.
-Then the cluster test report is carried out.
-However, with the progress of CV technology, the processing of GUI images or GUI elements has been applied to various fields of test report analysis.
+For example, Chen \etal \cite{chen2021effective} propose a model called RCSE, which encodes the description information of test reports at the sentence level, and calculates the similarity between test reports according to the feature similarity of the described sentences.

 Report duplication detection focuses on identifying and merging similar or duplicate issue reports within test reports.
 This helps avoid redundant work, improves efficiency, and ensures that each issue is recorded only once, reducing confusion and redundancy.
 Wang \etal \cite{wang2019images} introduce SETU, which extracts four features from screenshots and textual descriptions and designs a hierarchical duplicate detection algorithm based on four similarity scores obtained from these features.
 Cooper \etal \cite{cooper2021takes} present TANGO, which employs custom CV and text retrieval techniques to analyze visual and textual information in mobile screen recordings, aiming to generate a list of candidate videos similar to the target video report.
 Duplicate reports, when identified, can be marked as duplicates in the issue tracker.
-Hao \etal \cite{hao2019ctras} propose CTRAS, a unique approach that doesn't filter duplicate reports but instead leverages the additional information they provide to consolidate text and image information from grouped duplicate reports into a comprehensive and comprehensible report.